 Here is how I see it: Apparently, the more you understand technology the less you use the buttons.
-Why?
-Because technologically used minds use technology more efficiently than others?
-Because they know that those buttons don’t provide the best tweet experience?
-Because they come from social networks, go back and tweet right there?
+But why?
+Because technological minds use technology more efficiently?
+Because they know that those buttons don’t provide the best experience?
+Because they come from Twitter, then go back to tweet?
 I don’t know, but I’m very curious to learn why.

 I’d say: The more ideological, the more likely you blindly push buttons.
 It’s good to have soldiers supporting your cause.
 I prefer to learn from conversations.
-The following graph comes from the same source, although we extended the scale to 100% to give you a better impression of the actual percentage:
+The following graph comes from the same source, although again we extended the scale to 100% to give a more accurate impression:

 In any case, what we suggested is not cutting social media off, but integrating it more selectively and consciously.
 To further careful social media interaction and conscious debate.
 This is how we think social media works.
 What did surprise me was Joshua Benton’s conclusion:

-He then relativizes this conclusion up and down (“maybe more, maybe less”), but let’s be clear:
+He then relativizes this conclusion (“maybe more, maybe less”), but let’s be clear:

-- You can’t conclude that people that use the tweet button wouldn’t tweet it otherwise.
+- We can’t conclude that people using the tweet button wouldn’t tweet otherwise.

 - Part of the original argument, nicely put by SmashingMag, was: “We removed FB buttons and traffic from Facebook increased.
 Reason: instead of ‘liking’ articles, readers share it on their timeline.”
-Meaning: They like less but discuss more, which results in more traffic.
+Meaning: They liked less but discussed more, which resulted in more traffic.
 Quality instead of quantity.

 - To say for sure whether these buttons are beneficial at all you need to A/B test.
 To falsify the assumption that curation of tweets works better than tweet buttons you need to A/B/C test:

-- C: The same article with curated integration of tweets
+- The same article with curated integration of tweets

 I was really pleased when I read “Decreasing the distance between producers and consumers of news” from Matthew Caruana Galizia, working at the FT Lab, who said: